-Anaphylactic reactions begin within 1 to 15 minutes of exposure to the allergen.
+Anaphylactic reactions typically begin within 15 minutes of exposure to the allergen.
 Rarely, reactions begin after 1 hour.
 Symptoms vary, but people usually have the same symptoms each time.

-An anaphylactic reaction may progress so rapidly that it leads to collapse, cessation of breathing, seizures, and loss of consciousness within 1 to 2 minutes.
+An anaphylactic reaction may progress so rapidly that people collapse, stop breathing, have seizures, and lose consciousness within 1 to 2 minutes.
 The reaction may be fatal unless emergency treatment is given immediately.

-The diagnosis is based on symptoms.
+The diagnosis is usually obvious based on symptoms.
 Because symptoms can quickly become life threatening, treatment is begun immediately.
 If symptoms are mild, the diagnosis can be confirmed by blood or urine tests, which measure levels of substances produced during allergic reactions.
 However, these tests are usually unnecessary.

 Avoiding the allergen is the best prevention.
-People who are allergic to certain unavoidable allergens (such as insect stings) may benefit from long-term allergen immunotherapy (see Allergen immunotherapy).
+People who are allergic to certain unavoidable allergens (such as insect stings) may benefit from long-term allergen immunotherapy (see Allergen immunotherapy (desensitization)).

 People who have these reactions should always carry a self-injecting syringe of epinephrine and antihistamine pills for prompt treatment.
 If they encounter a trigger (for example, if they are stung by an insect) or if they start to develop symptoms, they should immediately inject themselves and take the antihistamines.
 Usually, this treatment stops the reaction, at least temporarily.
 Nonetheless, after a severe allergic reaction and immediately after injecting themselves, such people should go to the hospital emergency department, where they can be closely monitored and treatment can be adjusted as needed.
 People should also wear a Medic Alert bracelet with their allergies listed.

 In emergencies, doctors give epinephrine by injection under the skin, into a muscle, or into a vein.
 If breathing is severely impaired, a breathing tube may be inserted into the windpipe (trachea) through the person's mouth or nose (intubation) or through a small incision in the skin over the trachea, and oxygen is given through the breathing tube.
 Low blood pressure often returns to normal after epinephrine is given.
 If it does not, fluids are given intravenously to increase the volume of blood.
 Sometimes people are also given drugs that cause blood vessels to narrow (vasoconstrictors) and thus help increase blood pressure.
 Antihistamines (such as diphenhydramine) and histamine-2 (H2) blockers (such as cimetidine) are given intravenously until symptoms disappear.
-Beta-agonists that are inhaled (such as albuterol) are given to widen the airways and help with breathing.
+If needed, beta-agonists that are inhaled (such as albuterol) are given to widen the airways and help with breathing.